 3.0 Subscription Fees

 3.1 Payment.
-Customer shall, on or before the commencement of the Initial Term of a Service subscription, pay to Provider the Subscription Fee for such Service subscription.
-Thereafter, Customer shall invoice Customer for each applicable Subscription Fee at least sixty (60) days prior to the commencement of the applicable Renewal Term.
-Unless Customer provides written notice of non-renewal in accordance with Section 4.1, Customer agrees to pay all Subscription Fees no later than thirty (30) days after the receipt of Provider’s applicable invoice therefore.
+Customer shall, on or before the commencement of the Initial Term of a Service subscription, pay to Provider the Subscription Fee for the Initial Term (as that term is defined in Section 4.1).
+Thereafter, Provider shall invoice Customer the Subscription Fee for the upcoming Renewal Term at least sixty (60) days prior to the end of the then-current Initial Term or Renewal Term.
+Unless Customer provides timely written notice of their intent to not renew the subscription in accordance with Section 4.3 or Section 4.4. (whichever applies), Customer agrees to pay all Subscription Fees no later than thirty (30) days after the receipt of Provider’s applicable invoice.
 Customer is responsible for providing complete and accurate billing and contact information to Provider and notifying Provider of any changes to such information.
 Except as otherwise specified herein, Customer’s payment obligations are non-cancelable and Subscription Fees paid are non-refundable.

 3.2 Renewal Charges.
 Provider maintains the right to increase Subscription Fees and other applicable fees and charges in connection with each Renewal Term.

 3.3 Multi-Year Agreement Discounts.
 Multi-Year Agreement Discounts.
 Multi-year agreements do not lock in a fixed Subscription Fee for each Renewal Term within the three- or five-year period.
 Rather, a multi-year agreement preserves the applicable multi-year discount throughout the three- or five-year duration (whichever duration applies to the Customer based on the proposal accepted by the Customer).
 Discounts apply only to the selected Tier and do not apply to other fees or add-on modules selected by the Customer.